Food-Wars/Food-Wars-V1.2/README.md

 # Status: Nonfunctional
 # Food Wars V1.2
 Food Wars is a simple 2d sandbox game.
-This is the version 1.2
+This is the version 1.2 update.
 ## Getting Started
 ### Simple Installation
-To install the final build, you just need to download and unzip the release files found [here](https://github.com/Food-Wars/Food-Wars-V1.1/releases/tag/V1.1)
-Note: Currently only a Windows build is available
+No build has been released yet.
 ### Run from Source
 1) Clone the project to your device
 2) Install 3rd party libraries